 This course will provide credit for practical experience undertaken in settings approved by the instructor.
 Settings may be diverse (e.g., group homes, clinics, schools, businesses) but will allow the student to accumulate supervised experience toward the requirement for such experience for BACB certification.
-Graded on S/U basis.
-Pre-requisite: ABA 6333.
-Co-requisites: ABA 6413 and ABA 6423 or permission of the instructor.
+Pre-requisite: ABA 6413.
+Co-requisite: ABA 6423 or permission of the instructor.
 Summer Term.